Automatic Driving Lessons

 The DSA cleverly side stepped the heated debate over coaching and called it ’Client Centred’ and described it only as ’similar’ to "coaching".

-They were also keen to point out in their Examiners Guide, page 84, under Teaching & Learning Strategies:
+They were also keen to point out in their Examiners Guide, section 4.4, page 86, under Teaching & Learning Strategies:

 "The important thing to remember when considering teaching and learning styles is that it is not just about coaching.
 It is about client-centred learning."